End-to-End Dexterous Arm-Hand VLA Policies via Shared Autonomy: VR Teleoperation Augmented by Autonomous Hand VLA Policy for Efficient Data Collection: Related Work

 \subsection{Tactile Sensing for Robot Manipulation}

 Tactile sensing provides essential feedback for capturing contact dynamics during physical interactions, especially in tasks involving compliant interaction, precision, or uncertainty.
 Prior works have explored vision-tactile fusion in reinforcement learning, demonstrating effectiveness in assembly~\cite{hansen2022visuotactile, lee2020making} and dexterous in-hand manipulation~\cite{liuvtdexmanip, hu2025vt-dexterous}.
 These methods typically use tactile signals as feedback for closed-loop policies in contact-rich scenarios.
-More recently, an increasing number of research apply imitation learning to learn combined vision-tactile representations for fine-grained control~\cite{xue2025reactive-vtac, liu2025vitamin, huang20243dvitac, lin2024visuotactile}.
-These models enable reactive manipulation using end-to-end learning from multimodal demonstrations.
+More recently, studies applied imitation learning to learn combined vision-tactile representations for fine-grained control~\cite{xue2025reactive-vtac, liu2025vitamin, huang20243dvitac, lin2024visuotactile}, enabling reactive manipulation with end-to-end learning from multimodal demonstrations.

-Building on these previous works, recent methods have begun to incorporate tactile perception into Vision-Language-Action (VLA) frameworks~\cite{bi2025vla-touch, huang2025tactile-vla, cheng2025omnivtla, zhang2025vtla}, improving generalization and robustness across object categories and tasks.
-For example, VLA-Touch~\cite{bi2025vla-touch} enhances a frozen VLA backbone by introducing dual-level tactile feedback: a pretrained tactile-language model assists in high-level semantic planning, and a diffusion controller refines low-level execution.
-Tactile-VLA~\cite{huang2025tactile-vla} further integrates tactile signals into both planning and control, combining a hybrid position–force controller with commonsense reasoning based on vision-language priors.
-This design enables zero-shot generalization in contact-rich tasks using minimal tactile supervision.
-VTLA~\cite{zhang2025vtla} focuses on fine contact manipulation, such as insertion, and proposes a Vision-Tactile-Language model trained via Direct Preference Optimization.
-It achieves high success rates in both simulation and real-world peg-in-hole tasks.
-OmniVTLA~\cite{cheng2025omnivtla} takes a more data-centric approach by constructing a large tri-modal dataset and learning semantically aligned tactile embeddings across diverse sensor modalities, leading to strongly improved performance for both the gripper and dexterous hand.
+Building on these, recent methods begin to incorporate tactile perception into Vision-Language-Action (VLA) frameworks~\cite{bi2025vla-touch, huang2025tactile-vla, cheng2025omnivtla, zhang2025vtla}, improving generalization and robustness across object categories and tasks.
+For example, VLA-Touch~\cite{bi2025vla-touch} enhances a frozen VLA backbone with dual-level tactile feedback: a pretrained tactile-language model assists in high-level semantic planning, and a diffusion controller refines low-level execution.
+Tactile-VLA~\cite{huang2025tactile-vla} further integrates tactile signals into planning and control, combining hybrid position–force control with commonsense reasoning based on vision-language priors.
+This design enables zero-shot generalization using minimal tactile supervision.
+VTLA~\cite{zhang2025vtla} focuses on fine contact tasks such as insertion, proposing a Vision-Tactile-Language model trained via Direct Preference Optimization, achieving high success in both simulation and real-world peg-in-hole tasks.
+OmniVTLA~\cite{cheng2025omnivtla} adopts a data-centric approach, constructing a large tri-modal dataset and learning semantically aligned tactile embeddings across diverse sensors, improving performance for both grippers and dexterous hands.